Sonali182002/Secret_language-python/README.md

 # Secret_language-python
-wrote a program which encrypt the language into a secret language using Python
+wrote a program which encrypt the language into a secret language and also decode it  using Python